ProjektgruppeSDF/drone_tracking/README.md

 https://www.dropbox.com/sh/4uc76f7wkfismth/AAAF3n8RATF9KYvuUhkS_cufa?dl=0

 This program was created as part of a university project at the University of Bonn.
 Translate german comments to english (with ChatGPT) if needed.
-A more detailed description is found in the project report in the "Bericht" folder (in german).
+A more detailed description is found in the project report "Projektbericht" folder (in german).
 Please view the activity diagram in the report to get a basic understanding of the program flow.